 I interviewed some friends and family members to explore their gender experiences and how they feel pressured to act/dress/perform in a certain way to conform to gender norms.
 Then I reflected on my own gender experience and considered how my family, friends and other social connections have impacted how I view myself and how I want others to view me respectively.
 Although I am born female, am visibly a woman in her early 20s growing up in a male dominated society that sexualizes women, I am so much more than that.
 I am also an art student, and my art is how I tell my story.

 Meet the people behind the projects.
 The curators.
 The creative developers.

-Shayla Hickerson is a third-year HBFA (Visual Arts) student at Lakehead University.
+Shayla Hickerson is a HBFA (Visual Arts) student at Lakehead University.
 Through her experience as an emerging artist, she has become aware of the difficulties of creating a name for one’s self.
 It became understood that aspiring artists have a challenging time building up their CV.
 This realization became a turning point in her attempt to create change.
 In addition, it became more obvious to Hickerson that there were many conversations that were not easily discussed.
 After encountering a few obstacles of her own, and working through finding her own voice, Hickerson decided that she no longer wanted to beat around the bush.
 This characteristic became extremely influential after studying major concepts in Women’s Studies, as well as feminist topics in art history.
-After months of talking and meeting up with people, the idea of a collective project, Deprived Magazine, started to become its own entity.
-Through Deprived Magazine, Hickerson seeks to address the topics that are pushed to the side while encouraging artists, and the community alike, to break the silence in a safe, respectable way.
+After months of talking and meeting up with people, the idea of a collective project, Deprived Media, started to become its own entity.
+Through Deprived Media, Hickerson seeks to address the topics that are pushed to the side while encouraging artists, and the community alike, to break the silence in a safe, respectable way.